dinasv/CSBFinder/README.md

 In the terminal (linux) or cmd (windows) type:
 ```
-java -jar OGMFinder.jar [options]
+java -jar CSBFinder.jar [options]
 ```
-> Note: When executing OGMFinder on a large dataset, add the option -Xmx8g (8g or more, depending on your RAM size).
+> Note: When executing CSBFinder on a large dataset, add the option -Xmx8g (8g or more, depending on your RAM size).
 For example:
 ```
-java -Xmx8g -jar OGMFinder.jar [options]
+java -Xmx8g -jar CSBFinder.jar [options]
 ```

 ### Options: